quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part15_A_Unifying_Algo.md

 ---

 #### Conceptual Clarity of n-step Methods
-Background context: Despite their complexity, \(n\)-step methods are conceptually clear and can be effectively used for off-policy learning.
+Background context: Despite their complexity,$n$-step methods are conceptually clear and can be effectively used for off-policy learning.
 However, they require more memory and computation compared to one-step methods.

 :p Why are n-step methods important?
 ??x
-\(n\)-step methods are important because they strike a balance between the immediate feedback of Monte Carlo methods and the delayed updates of one-step TD learning.
-They provide better performance than either extreme by combining bootstrapping with actual returns over \(n\) steps.
+$n $-step methods are important because they strike a balance between the immediate feedback of Monte Carlo methods and the delayed updates of one-step TD learning.
+They provide better performance than either extreme by combining bootstrapping with actual returns over $ n$ steps.
 Although more complex, these methods are conceptually clear and can be effectively used for off-policy learning.

-They require more memory to store state, action, reward sequences over \(n\) time steps but offer a trade-off in terms of computational efficiency compared to one-step methods. x??
+They require more memory to store state, action, reward sequences over $n$ time steps but offer a trade-off in terms of computational efficiency compared to one-step methods. x??

 ---